stacksjs/stacks/.github/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute to Meema Labs ❤️
+First off, thank you for taking the time to contribute to the Open Web Foundation ❤️

 ## 💭 Knowledge